cert-manager/website/content/docs/tutorials/istio-csr/istio-csr.md

 ```

 Now deploy the sample application `httpbin` in the labeled namespace.
 Note the use of a
-variable to match the manifest version to your installed istio version:
+variable to match the manifest version to your installed Istio version:

 ```shell
 kubectl apply -n $NAMESPACE -f https://raw.githubusercontent.com/istio/istio/$ISTIO_VERSION/samples/httpbin/httpbin.yaml